The-Electrical-Training-Company/etcoassignmentchanges/README.md

 Restrict users without the mod/assign:completemarking capability to only access the first two steps of the marking workflow.
 This prevents users with this capability but without the mod/assign:grade capability from selecting the Marking complete workflow step.

 Added check for new assign/allowquickgrading setting (see lines 4485 - 4489)

+* Only Assessors should be able to change the grade value (see line 7580)

+* Allow Assessor to be assigned at the same time as workflow moved to 'Assessor assigned' (see line 7811)

+* Create notification for markers to let them know they have been allocated to mark an assignment (see lines 6571 - 6603)

+* Update Submission timemodified and send notification to allocated marker (see lines 8340 - 8349)

 settings.php
 -